JeffDeCola/control-fpga-via-raspi-and-webserver/README.md

 and burned to an FPGA.
 This explanation is out of the scope of this repo but the entire code and implementation can be found in my repo
 [my-systemverilog-examples](https://github.com/JeffDeCola/my-systemverilog-examples/tree/master/systems/microprocessors/programable-8-bit-microprocessor).

-The I/O of the processor we shall connect to is as follows,
+To operate the microprocessor, set both inputs (DATA_IN_A and DATA_IN_B), chose an OPCODE instruction (such as ADD), and observe the resulting DATA_OUT.

+This top-level illustration may help,

 ![IMAGE - Top-Level-Block-Diagram-of-the-8-bit-Microprocessor.jpg - IMAGE](https://github.com/JeffDeCola/my-systemverilog-examples/blob/master/docs/pics/Top-Level-Block-Diagram-of-the-8-bit-Microprocessor.jpg?raw=true)

 ## SECTION II - THE RASPBERRY PI

-The Raspi shall control the I/O of the FPGA and provide an Interface to the webserver.
+The RasPi shall control the I/O of the FPGA and provide an interface to the webserver.
 This code has been written is go.

 ### GPIO INTERFACE